BedrockStreaming/tech.bedrockstreaming.com/_posts/2019-03-11-Migrating-production-apps-from-on-premise-to-the-cloud-with-no-downtime.md

     * this is the default

 With HAProxy map files and the according backend sections, we're able to migrate path by path any application from on-premise to our kubernetes cluster in the cloud.
-With gor on top of it, it's even easier to allow developpers developp a specific path while another is being migrated, and all that, with no downtime.
+With gor on top of it, it's even easier to allow developers develop a specific path while another is being migrated, and all that, with no downtime.

 # Next steps